In this guide

 Dropbox is fine when...

 Yes, on the Data Room and Data Room Plus plans.
 Ellty offers NDA gating (require a signed NDA before access), dynamic watermarking, granular visitor permissions, restricted access controls, and real-time analytics.
-It's designed for startup due diligence and fundraising use cases - not for billion-dollar M&A with enterprise legal teams, but for the typical Series A process it covers the essentials without the complexity or cost of traditional enterprise VDRs.
+It's designed for all business use cases, not just for billion-dollar M&A with enterprise legal teams.
+It covers the essentials without the complexity or cost of traditional enterprise VDRs.